Periods after stoma surgery

 Your body pretty much craves every fatty food known to man.
-The reason for this isn’t widely known or medically backed, but it is most likely due to the hormones dipping and the foods mentioned above react with your cortisol and serotonin levels to make you feel better after eating them.
+The reason for this isn’t widely known or medically-backed, but it is most likely due to the hormones dipping and the foods mentioned above reacting with your cortisol and serotonin levels to make you feel better after eating them.

 Stomas and periods

 I ran several polls on this.
-Out of 100 people who took part, 78% said it affects their output, 22% said that it does not.
+Out of 100 people who took part, 78% said it affects their output and 22% said that it does not.